ao9000/ns-digitalization-bot/README.md

 This bot aims to ease availability choke point faced when a single user is responsible for handling newly reported faults.
 Acting like a middleman, the bot can then swiftly disseminate newly reported faults to the appropriate personnel.

+## Branches
+- infrastructure-fault-reporting-bot-deployment

+Similar to ```infrastructure-fault-reporting-bot``` with the inclusion of Replit classes to support deployment on Replit

+- infrastructure-fault-reporting-bot (Current branch)

+Infrastructure fault reporting Telegram bot hosted locally

+- recall-check-bot

+Recall check Telegram bot hosted locally (Discontinued)

+- vehicle-fault-reporting-bot-deployment

+Similar to ```vehicle-fault-reporting-bot``` with the inclusion of Replit classes to support deployment on Replit (Discontinued)

+- vehicle-fault-reporting-bot

+Vehicle fault reporting Telegram bot hosted locally (Discontinued)

 ## Screenshots
 Submitting a new fault (/start)
 <br />